BaileyHelfer/MicrosoftLobePredictionGUI/README.md

 This program is designed to take an Machine Learning Model created from Lobe and use that model to make inference on the images selected.

+# Installation
+Clone the repository and create a virutal environment using the requirements.txt.
+To install the Lobe library you must install from their github here: https://github.com/lobe/lobe-python

 # How to use GUI

 Step 1